 These patterns can be clarified through the recontextualization of buildings from their given environments into an abstracted neighborhood of isolation by viewing the images as a series.
 In so doing, new construction and old, homes and businesses, rich neighborhoods and poor neighborhoods are placed side by side.
 We are thus pushed to investigate relationships, to delve into common histories and reveal the political and economic forces leading to isolation.
 This new method of seeing alters not only how we interpret what we perceive, but also which questions are raised.
 Instead of seeing one peculiar building, we see the legacy and immediacy of urban transformation.
 Instead of asking "What happened to this house?," we ask "What is causing this phenomenon?"

-NEW BOOK: Isolated Building Studies, a 56-page softcover book detailing David's series was just printed by the Japanese photography book publisher Utakatado.
+Isolated Building Studies, a 56-page softcover book detailing David's series, was printed by the Japanese publisher Utakatado.
+The book has been featured by publications including Dwell, Chicago magazine and Gizmodo.
 Find out more or place an order on the blog.